 Staff & Contact

 Vince is a graduate of DePaul University's school of secondary education and of the Vineyard Institute's pastoral studies and leadership development program.
-The child of a culturally Catholic family in Evanston, Illinois, he did not grow up a spiritual person.
+He is the child of a culturally Catholic family from Evanston, Illinois, and did not grow up a spiritual person.
 But after losing his mom to cancer at age 15, Vince found himself experiencing deep and healing friendships with some school friends who were part of a Vineyard church.
-Through that Vineyard church, Vince had his first ever spiritual experiences -- of an active and loving God! -- and over the course of a few years he became enthralled with Jesus of Nazareth's model of helping others into experience of this God.
-He spent seven years in volunteer leadership and one year as a pastoral intern at that Vineyard church leading small groups, directing bands and music for worship, and co-leading an evening service.
+Through that Vineyard church, Vince had his first ever spiritual experiences -- of an active and loving God -- and over the course of a few years he became enthralled with Jesus of Nazareth's model of helping others into experience of this God.
+He spent seven years in volunteer leadership and one year as a pastoral intern at that church leading small groups, directing bands and music for worship, and co-leading an evening service.

 In 2008, Vince synced up with and began blogging for a conversation of secular & multiculturally-minded church leaders and pastors from around the country, which would later become Blue Ocean Faith.
 It was at that time Vince started to feel like God was encouraging him to start a new church in his beloved north side of Chicago for more secular-background people like him, and that began the story of BLV.

 Vince and his wife Keziah, a pre-school teacher, live in Albany park with their two boys, and two housemates.
 He likes to spend his free time slowly sipping coffee, listening to podcasts, using productivity apps (and telling others about them), and playing drums or guitar.

 Kyle also works for a before-school program in Evanston.
 He and his wife Michelle, an occupational therapist, live in Lincoln Square with their son and daughter.
 He loves all things sports, so if you find yourself in small talk with Kyle, you can always ask about the Bears.